Checking your tire pressure at least once per month is critical, especially during winter.

 Get yourself a tire-pressure gauge.

 These can be picked up at any auto parts store and shouldn’t cost much more than $3.00.
-For about $15 you can get yourself a digital pressure gauge that may be easier to read, but the only drawback is that it’ll require you to keep a spare set of batteries on hand, especially when winter temps threaten to drain their charge.
+For about $15 you can get yourself a digital pressure gauge that may be easier to read.
+The drawback is that it’ll require you to keep a spare set of batteries on hand, especially when winter temps threaten to drain their charge.
 We recommend the less expensive, no-frills tire pressure gauge; that way, you can check your tire pressure any time.

 Locate your tire’s valve stems.